TharakaDFonseka/FB15k_KG_Relation_Prediction_GNN/README.md

 **Citation**

-Please cite our paper if you use this code in your own work:
+Please cite RGCN paper if you use this code in your own work:

 ```
 @inproceedings{schlichtkrull2018modeling,